alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/programmatically-run-a-data-generation-plan.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image.png)

-As you can see it has a GenerateData method that permits you to specify dgen file name, *but it is protected.*I really wonder why, but it seems that you cannot run database generation file programmaticallyâ€¦or not?
+As you can see it has a GenerateData method that permits you to specify dgen file name, *but it is protected.*I really wonder why, but it seems that you cannot run database generation file programmatically...or not?

 Here is the solution